DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 ### Question 6

-* Split the dataset like previously, use the seed 9
+* Split the dataset like previously, use seed 9.
-* Combine train and validation datasets
+* Combine train and validation datasets.
-* Train a model with `r=0.001`
+* Train a model with `r=0.001`.
 * What's the RMSE on test dataset?

 ## Submit the results

-Submit your results here: TODO.
+Submit your results here: https://forms.gle/2N9GkTr1AgNeZ8hD7.

 If your answer doesn't match options exactly, select the closest one.